-Our Anticoagulation Service provides an outpatient-based monitoring program for individuals who have been prescribed oral anticoagulation medications such as Coumadin (warfarin).
-You will receive education about your disease/condition and your medications.
-If medication changes are made, the pharmacist can provide you with a new prescription.
-Each appointment will include blood work (via a fingerstick), and one-on-one consultation and education with one of our pharmacists who is specifically trained in anticoagulation management.
-The results of your blood work will be used to adjust the dosage of your anticoagulation medication for optimum therapy and safety.
+If you have been prescribed an anticoagulation medication such as Coumadin (warfarin), our care team will closely monitor your progress, and make sure you receive information about your disease/condition and medications.
+If medication changes are made, the pharmacist will provide you with a new prescription.
+Each appointment will include blood work (via finger stick) and one-on-one consultation with one of our pharmacists who is specially trained in anticoagulation management.

-Anticoagulant medication, such as warfarin (Coumadin, for example), is highly effective in preventing stroke and death due to stroke in people with atrial fibrillation.
-However, it may not be suitable for everyone.
-Consider the following when making your decision:
+Anticoagulation medication is highly effective in helping to prevent stroke and death due to stroke in people with atrial fibrillation.
+However it may not be suitable for everyone.
+Talk to your doctor about what is best for you.

 Some prescription, non-prescription, over-the-counter and herbal medications may interfere with warfarin, especially antibiotics.